cannerycoders/webcam/README.md

 ## config issues

+* need to install ffmpeg for timelapse support
 * need to statically mount a larger disk drive.
 We currently employ a exfat usb stick.
 Auto-mounting instructions :